 For an actual definition, turn to The Oxford Dictionary.
 Here you’ll find it described as, “the existence of a variety of cultural or ethnic groups within a society” .
 In other words, it’s a population where all differences are represented.
 From a business perspective, types of workplace diversity include, “race, ethnicity, age, ability, language, nationality, socioeconomic status, gender, religion, or sexual orientation” .

-And with our political and worldwide backdrop, it’s imperative to understand both what cultural diversity is, and why it’s beneficial to your business.
-It’s not just to conform to expectations.
+And with our political and worldwide backdrop, it’s imperative to understand what cultural diversity in business looks like.
+It’s not about tokenism and conforming to expectations..
 From creating varied perspectives, to driving innovation, there’s a lot to be said for fostering this culture.

-In this article, we’ll run through the real benefits of cultural diversity.
+In this article, we’ll run through the importance of cultural diversity and its benefits.
 Designed as an expert guide to cultural diversity, we’ll answer those key questions.
 Through helping you improve understanding of this topic within your organisation and develop a guide on how to promote cultural diversity in the workplace.

 What is cultural diversity?

 Culture is what shapes us, it is the reason we have certain beliefs, influences how we behave and is what gives us our identity.
 Cultural diversity is the representation of different cultural and ethnic groups in society.